+Financial risk

-Financial risk CRISIL's analysis of the financial risk profiles of operational annuity and HAM projects involves analysis of the cash inflow against maintenance and debt servicing requirements, and presence and adequacy of liquidity buffers.
+CRISIL Ratings' analysis of the financial risk profiles of operational annuity and HAM projects involves analysis of the cash inflow against maintenance and debt servicing requirements, and presence and adequacy of liquidity buffers.

 In annuity projects, with inflow being stable and known, the financial risk profile is highly sensitive to the adequacy of the provisions for maintenance expenses.
-CRISIL looks at debt service coverage ratios (DSCRs) of annuity projects after factoring in adequate stress inflation on maintenance cost, to understand their ability to meet financial obligations.
+CRISIL Ratings looks at debt service coverage ratios (DSCRs) of annuity projects after sensitizing inflation on maintenance cost, to understand their ability to meet financial obligations.

 In HAM projects, annuity is received adjusted for interest rate (in the form of interest on residual annuities).
 Also compensation for maintenance is adjusted for inflation.
 Such adjustments help mitigate risks arising due to inflation or interest rate movements.
-However, residual risks remain, arising from adverse co-movements in the indices, and receipt of inadequate compensation against outflow could lead to cash flow mismatches.
-CRISIL, therefore, centrally looks at leverage and liquidity in HAM projects, to maintain a healthy credit risk profile.
+However, residual risks remain, arising from adverse co-movements in the indices (if the indices are different), and receipt of inadequate compensation against outflow could lead to cash flow mismatches.
+CRISIL Ratings, therefore, centrally looks at leverage and liquidity in HAM projects, to maintain a healthy credit risk profile.